mirage/ke/README.md

 standard library or the `base` package.
 The type of data that it can store is limited (only supports the types supported by [`Bigarray.kind`](https://v2.ocaml.org/releases/5.1/api/Bigarray.html#TYPEkind))
 , but this is enough for a lot of algorithms.
-The fast operation is to put some elements faster than a sequence of `Queue.push`, and get some elements faster than a sequence of `Queue.pop`.
+The fast operations are: put some elements faster than a sequence of `Queue.push`, and get some elements faster than a sequence of `Queue.pop`.

 We extended implementations to have a limit of elements to store (see